Cpires97/Ship-seg/README.md

 Detection stage detects possible locations of the ship, and a segmentation stage segments the bounding boxes from the previous stage.

+Addition of a post-processing technique, CRFs, to improve the segmentation.

 ## Detection stage
 We use the YOLO network implementation [YOLOv3] https://github.com/pjreddie/darknet

 ## Segmentation stage
 We implement the U-Net network with a pre-trained model from here [Segmentation-model] https://github.com/qubvel/segmentation_models

+## Conditional Random Fields
+We use a python implementation of the dense CRFs from here https://github.com/lucasb-eyer/pydensecrf

 ## Datasets
 To train and test the cascade model we used two dasasets: